jccuevas/cpp-docs.es-es/docs/mfc/reference/cmapstringtoob-class.md

 ### <a name="parameters"></a>Parámetros

 *key*<br/>
-Clave cuyo valor hash se va a calcular.
+La clave cuyo valor hash se va a calcular.

 ### <a name="return-value"></a>Valor devuelto

-Valor hash de la clave.
+El valor hash de la clave

 ### <a name="remarks"></a>Observaciones